 GUIDELINES FOR AUTHORS

-Name of Journal: KIU Journal of Education (KJED) is published a quarter yearly (January – March, April – June, July - September, and October - December).
+Name of Journal: KIU Journal of Education (KJED) is published biannually (May-June and November-December).

 The first author is usually the person who has performed the central experiments of the project.
 Often, this individual is also the person who has prepared the first draft of the manuscript.
 The lead author is ultimately responsible for ensuring that all other authors meet the requirements for authorship as well as ensuring the integrity of the work itself.
 The lead author will usually serve as the corresponding author.